-Infection is spread from animal to animal contact.
-The mite can quickly spread from cat to cat and infest entire litters of kittens.
+Infection is spread from animal to animal contact and can quickly spread from cat to cat and infest entire litters of kittens.

 Diagnosis is made by taking a skin scraping to examine it under a microscope for the presence of mites or mite eggs.